-For two decades, the name Brian Boland, the 2016 and 2008 ITA National Coach of the Year, has been synonymous with success.
-Beginning with five seasons at Indiana State and over the past 15 years at Virginia, Boland has proven to be one of the elite coaches in collegiate tennis.
+For two decades, the name Brian Boland, the 2008 and 2016 ITA National Coach of the Year, has been synonymous with success.
+Beginning with five seasons at Indiana State and over the past 16 years at Virginia, Boland has proven to be one of the elite coaches in collegiate tennis.
 Boland led his alma mater to new heights before he came to Charlottesville and turned the Cavalier program into the dominant team in the ACC and a national powerhouse.

-In three of the last four seasons, Boland has led Virginia to the pinnacle of collegiate tennis as the program captured the 2013, 2015 and 2016 NCAA Championships.
+In four of the last five seasons, Boland has led Virginia to the pinnacle of collegiate tennis as the program captured the 2013, 2015, 2016 and 2017 NCAA Championships.
 It is a far journey from the Cavalier team that Boland had inherited in 2001-02, which was unranked in the ITA Top 75.

-As he enters his 16th season at Virginia, Boland has built a championship caliber program in Charlottesville.
+In his 16 seasons at Virginia, Boland has built a championship caliber program in Charlottesville.
 In his first three seasons, he took an unranked program to its first ACC Championship.
 From that point, the success and accolades just kept accumulating.
-During his time in Charlottesville, Boland’s teams have had a No. 1 national ranking during nine different seasons, won five ITA National Team Indoor Championships, 11 ACC Championships, 13 ACC regular season titles, advanced to the NCAA finals four-straight seasons, the final four in a record eight-straight years and set the school record for wins in a year.
-Those teams featured three NCAA Singles Champions, three NCAA Doubles Champions, 42 All-Americans, 39 NCAA singles and 17 NCAA doubles participants, 54 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, nine ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 12 ACC Tournament MVPs, and three ACC Players of the Year.
+During his time in Charlottesville, Boland’s teams have had a No. 1 national ranking during 10 different seasons, won six ITA National Team Indoor Championships, 12 ACC Championships, 13 ACC regular season titles, advanced to the NCAA finals four-straight seasons, the final four in a record eight-straight years and set the school record for wins in a year.
+Those teams featured four NCAA Singles Champions, three NCAA Doubles Champions, 43 All-Americans, 41 NCAA singles and 17 NCAA doubles participants, 59 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, 10 ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 12 ACC Tournament MVPs and three ACC Players of the Year.